Note: Updated 20 May 2019 to add the "Personal Blog" section and clarify some differences between Frontpage and Community content.

 - Discussion of the Forum itself, with the exception of occasional announcement posts written by people who work on the Forum.

 We also have a third category: “Personal Blog”.
-All posts start in this category by default, and most of them are moved to Frontpage or Community.
+All posts start in this category by default, and some are then moved to Frontpage or Community.

 Examples of posts which might stay in the “Personal Blog” category: